Villain-vvr/ai-study-buddy/README.md

 ## 🎥 Demo Video

 > **https://ai-study-buddy-sandy.vercel.app/**

-**What the demo covers:**
-- ✅ App walkthrough and UI
-- ✅ Creating study materials with AI
 - ✅ Using flashcards for learning
 - ✅ Taking practice quizzes
 - ✅ Viewing personalized study tips